 - a.
 Where you have given consent to the processing of your personal data for one or more specific purposes.
-An example of where this legal basis may apply is where the IRC collects personal data for the purposes of following up with you if you have signed up to the register of pledges.
+An example of where this legal basis may apply is where the IRC collects personal data for the purposes of providing you with first aid care.
 Where we process by consent, such consent should be specific, informed and given voluntarily.
 Please note that you can withdraw your consent at any time by emailing dpo@redcross.ie with that request.
 Withdrawal of consent shall not affect the lawfulness of the processing based on said consent before its withdrawal. - b.
 Where processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
 An example of where this legal basis may apply is in the case of the IRC's engagement with third party service providers; - c.
 Where processing is necessary for compliance with a legal obligation to which the controller is subject.
-An example of where this legal basis may apply is if the IRC is obliged to disclose personal data held by the organisation under a court order, or where we retain personal data for compliance purposes; - d.
+An example of where this legal basis may apply is if the IRC is obliged to disclose personal data held by the organisation under a court order, or where we retain personal data for compliance purposes, such as reporting to a regulatory body; - d.
 Where processing is necessary in order to protect the vital interests of the data subject or of another natural person.
 An example of where this legal basis might apply is in the provision of emergency first aid care; - e.
-Where processing is necessary for the performance of a task carried out in the public interest;
+Where processing is necessary for the performance of a task carried out in the public interest such as humanitarian action; - f.

-f.
 Where processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
 An example is where we respond to a query you have made.